MA (Hebrew University of Jerusalem),

 I am co-editor of JSOT (Journal for the Study of the Old Testament).

-I am a member of the Editorial Board of JESOT (Journal for the Evangelical Study of the Old Testament).
+I am a member of the Editorial Board of the Wiley-Blackwell Commentary Series.

 Membership of professional organizations

 “The Creation of the Final Form of Ezekiel and the Final Form of the Book of Zechariah – Hellenistic Influences?” presented at the Aberdeen Prophecy Network Conference in Jena, Germany, 18 June, 2018.

 “Continuity of Worship: The Portrayal of the Temple and its Cult in Isa 40–55”, presented at the Minerva Conference in Leipzig, Germany, 14-17 May, 2018.

 “Intercession, Repentance, and God’s Forgiveness: A Dialogue between Open Theism and the Book of Jonah”, presented at the conference Forgiveness in Dublin, Ireland, 11-12 May, 2018.